RohanNair98/Amara/readme.md

 * Added context from recent conversations
 * The chats are stored in the sqlite db along with the sentiment score and they are retrieved each time the user logs in.
 So the chats are more personalized.

-If you have Cuda installed, then comment the line  device='cpu'.
+If you have Cuda installed, then comment the line  device='cpu' in the py file

 app.py contains the REST API using grok